 Design Thinking sessions

-Simultaneously, two teams of students and university staff will work on challenges for better and more modern teaching.
-These teams will start in the morning, each in a Design Thinking session:
+During the whole day, two teams of students and university staff worked on challenges for better and more modern teaching.
+These teams started each in a Design Thinking session:

 - The Coll@b-team in the Hijmans van den Berg building (Utrecht Science Park) will explore how learning spaces can be prepared for challenged-based education.